 With Customize you can personalize your blog’s look and feel with intelligent color tools, custom fonts, and a CSS editor that you can use for more precise control of your site’s design.

 As of September 1, 2014, Custom Design is now a feature of the WordPress.com Premium and Business Plans.

 To begin, purchase a plan, then go to My Sites → Customize.
 Once open, you can start to experiment with the menu on the left side of the page to open panels for Colors, Fonts, and CSS.

-The Colors panel has intelligent color tools such as predefined palettes, color suggestions, a color picker, and a wide variety of background patterns.
+The Colors & Backgrounds panel has intelligent color tools such as predefined palettes, color suggestions, a color picker, and a wide variety of background patterns.
 To learn more about how custom colors work, please read the Custom Colors help page.

 Frequently Asked Questions

 Can I connect a Typekit.com account to my WordPress.com blog?

 We no longer support connecting an outside Typekit.com account to a WordPress.com blog as of Nov 2013.
 We made this change so that we can focus on making one set of simple-to-use tools in Customize → Fonts, which includes a selection of Typekit fonts, instead of maintaining two sets of separate tools.
 Blogs that currently have a Typekit.com account connected using the Advanced Mode for fonts may continue using that connection, but new Customize users no longer have the option to connect an outside font account.